-- 1. Aboriginal health emphasizes the interconnectedness between the physical and spiritual world, between individuals and their environment, and between the mind, body, and spirit, which guides the concept of holism. - 2.
-Elders' stories teach that it is important for an individual to attempt to live Bimaadiziwin, "the good life." - 3.
-First Nations Medicine Wheels encourage a balance through the four aspects of self: physical, mental, emotional, and spiritual. - 4.
-We are asked to live the four fundamental values of kindness, honesty, sharing, and strength.
-We are asked to respect nature. - 5.
-The control of decisions regarding health and wellness rest with the individual.
+- A. First Nations Health and Wellness - Aboriginal health emphasizes the interconnectedness between the physical and spiritual world, between individuals and their environment, and between the mind, body, and spirit, which guides the concept of holism.
+First Nations Medicine Wheels encourage a balance through the four aspects of self: physical, mental, emotional, and spiritual.